Types of life insurance

-In addition, some term policies use a specific age, not a number of years, to set the time period for the policy.
+In addition, some term policies use a specific age, not several years, to set the period for the policy.
 For example, you may have a term life insurance policy that provides a death benefit up to age 90.
 In some cases, you may be able to receive some cash benefit if you outlive the policy.
 Of course, not all policies offer this.

 Types of Life Insurance - Permanent

 With term life insurance, you don’t receive a death benefit if you outlive the policy term.
 However, permanent life insurance works differently.
 Whole life, indexed universal life (IUL), and variable universal life (VUL) insurance policies all fall under this category.
 With this policy type, you pay a set premium each year, and your policy builds a cash value.
 In addition, you may receive a dividend or an interest rate, depending upon the insurance company and the product.